-The following itinerary for 3 days in Charleston is a guest post from Caroline Eubanks.
+The following itinerary for 3 days in Charleston comes to us from Caroline Eubanks.
 All photos are by Caroline.

 The city also served as an entry point for the Middle Passage from Africa, bringing slaves to the downtown market to be sold to nearby plantations.
 Fort Sumter, in Charleston Harbor, was the site of the first shots fired in the Civil War.

 Today it’s known for its historic buildings, many dating back to before the Civil War, for being one of the most romantic getaways in the USA, and for and its events.
 Charleston Food + Wine Festival, Spoleto Festival, and Southeastern Wildlife Expo are a few favorites.
 The restaurants have also earned acclaim, boasting many James Beard award-winners.

 Charleston makes for a great weekend trip in the USA.
 Here’s how to spend 3 days in Charleston.